akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 Depending on your DAM capabilities and also on how your DAM assets are already modelized, there are several ways to add this information within your DAM assets.
 Here is a list of suggestions:
 - In the filename of your DAM product assets, you could add the SKU/identifier of the product they refer to.
 For example: `allie-jean_care-instructions_fr.png`, `allie-jean` being the SKU of an existing PIM product.
 - Your DAM supports dynamic properties/attributes defined on each asset.
 You could create a new property/attribute named `sku` or `product_ref`.
 Then, you enrich this property/attribute with the right identifier on each of your DAM product assets.
-These identifiers must match the ones used for your products in your PIM.
+Those identifiers must match the ones used for your products in your PIM.

 ::: tips
 Those are just suggestions.
 Don't hesitate to find the one that will best suit you and your DAM users.